The Great Wall of Chalmette is a popular community honey hole that has gotten a good deal of attention as winter drags on.

 But I am positive that you will have a lot more fun, on an adventure, finding and catching fish in new places, rather than predictably reinventing the wheel at the same old spot.

-See, the whole reason I made this video is not to tell you where or where not to go fishing, or if you should fish the Great Wall of Chalmette or not.
+See, the whole reason I made this guide is not to tell you where or where not to go fishing, or if you should fish the Great Wall of Chalmette or not.

 Instead, I am offering a new way for you to look at your fishing trips, one that’s centered on long-term success rather than the short term.